antoniomika/sish/README.md

 but only if that port is available.

-You can choose your own subdomain instead of relying on a randomly assigned one by setting the `-sish.forcerandomsubdomain` option to `false` and then selecting a subdomain by prepending it to the remote port specifier:
+You can choose your own subdomain instead of relying on a randomly assigned one by setting the `--bind-random-subdomains` option to `false` and then selecting a subdomain by prepending it to the remote port specifier:

 `ssh -p 2222 -R foo:80:localhost:8080 ssi.sh`